noaione/yuusha-shoukan-ln/sources/v08/chapter6.md

 [Empty?]

-[Ye, you desire for nothing.
+[Yes, you desire for nothing.
 “You want nothing from anyone”.
 Your way of being, your everything, all of it was completely on your own.
 Therefore, you act based on the standard of “what is right” that exists in you.
 The principle of your actions exists only in yourself.
 I mean, even towards me, you don’t hold any